Blog

 Clarivein at The Whiteley Clinic

 Clarivein is one of the new endovenous techniques that are available at The Whiteley Clinic as part of The Whiteley Protocol®.
+Not everybody is suitable for Clarivein treatment and your doctor will discuss if it is a good option in your case.
+Clarivein has particular advantages in the following situations:

 • Patients who have thread veins or very few bulging varicose veins, but need closure of the major underlying venous trunks